YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 GTMCHECK
 -----------------

-GTMCHECK, Internal YottaDB/GT.M error.
+GTMCHECK, Internal YottaDB error.
 Report to YottaDB Support.

 Compile Time/Run Time Fatal: This indicates that a design assumption failed at the location specified.